-- alert FINRA of any changes to their contact phone numbers at least 24 business hours before the IPHC; - understand that arbitrators are expected to dial into the IPHC conference call.
-They should dial into the conference at least 5 minutes prior to the call; and - be aware that a FINRA staff member might not be on the call.
+- Remember to alert FINRA of any changes to their contact phone numbers at least 24 business hours before the scheduled IPHC. - Understand that FINRA's telecommunications provider will call all arbitrators and party representatives for the conference call.
+Arbitrators should be available at least 5 minutes prior to the scheduled time for the conference call. - Be aware that a FINRA staff member may or may not participate in the call.
 Arbitrators should contact FINRA prior to the commencement of the call if they have any questions about the call.

-Conducting the Initial Prehearing Conference
+Conducting a Fair and Impartial Initial Prehearing Conference

-FINRA designed the [IPHC script](#) to facilitate the prehearing.
+FINRA designed the [IPHC Script](#) to facilitate a fair hearing process.
 Arbitrators should use the script to the greatest extent possible to ensure that all necessary procedures are followed.
-The chairperson should follow the IPHC script and be sure to:
+The chairperson should follow the [IPHC Script](#) and be sure to: